6 Expert Tips for Making a New Year’s Resolution During a Pandemic

 1. Give Yourself a Pat on the Back

-First, acknowledge you did great just getting through this year.
+First, acknowledge you did great just getting through these pandemic times.
 Begin by integrating what we’ve learned about ourselves and our revised priorities this year, says the team at Psych Company, a Toronto-based (and now online) practice combining customized life coaching and therapy services.
-Krista Roesler, life coach & registered psychotherapist, and Mark Brion, managing partner of PsychCompany.com, noted that, “Many of us have lost something big” this year, be it at work or on the personal front, or in terms of time with loved ones.
+Krista Roesler, life coach and registered psychotherapist, and Mark Brion, managing partner of PsychCompany.com, noted that “Many of us have lost something big” during the pandemic, be it at work or on the personal front, or in terms of time with loved ones.

 They added that we’ve also dealt with loneliness and the pressure of being cooped up with the same people.
 To reframe all that requires turning the problem on its head to see the brighter side: “Many of us have been thrust into having a newfound respect for the importance of resilience, self-care, and flexibility and openness to pivot and accept ambiguity.